The Meeting on the Turret Stairs

-The Meeting on the Turret Stairs (or Hellelil and Hildebrand, the Meeting on the Turret Stairs) is a watercolour painting from 1864 by Frederic William Burton.
+Hellelil and Hildebrand, the Meeting on the Turret Stairs (Note: Hellelil agus Hildebrand, An Cruinniú ar Staighre an Túir) is a watercolour painting from 1864 by Frederic William Burton.
 It was painted in London, where Burton later became Director of the National Gallery.
 The painting is housed in the National Gallery of Ireland, in Dublin.

 It was voted by the Irish public as Ireland's favourite painting in 2012 from among 10 works shortlisted by critics.

 Subject

-The subject of the painting is the love story of Hellelil, who fell in love with her bodyguard Hildebrand.
+The subject of the painting is the love story of Hellelil, who falls in love with her bodyguard Hildebrand.
 When her father hears of it, he sends her seven brothers to kill Hildebrand.
 The painting depicts the moment before Hildebrand goes out to meet the brothers, kissing Hellelil one last time, and parting with the injunction to "say never my name".
 Hildebrand subdues each brother until he comes to the youngest; then Hellelil, forgetting his request, calls to him to plead for mercy; as Hildebrand complies, the youngest brother kills him.
 Said brother takes Hellelil back to their house by dragging her from his horse, tortures her, and locks her up in a tower for many days, eventually selling her for a church bell.
 Hellelil tells this story to a Danish Queen in whose service she is, before falling down dead herself.
 The story was taken from a medieval Danish ballad translated as Hellalyle and Hildebrand by the painter's friend Whitley Stokes and published in Fraser's Magazine, 1855, Vol. 51, p.
 89.

 The poet's sister Margaret Stokes later presented it to the museum.